shadowezz/Productiv/docs/UserGuide.md

 * `CONTACTS` has no relation to the contacts in your contact list.
 Hence, you are free to add those who are not in your contact list.

-* You cannot add a deliverable with the same title as another deliverable in your deliverable list.<br>
+* You cannot add a deliverable with the same title as an existing deliverable.
-  e.g. `add t/Build Login page m/1.0 by/10-11-2020 18:00` will not work if there is another deliverable with the title `Build Login page` in your deliverable list.

 * All newly-added deliverables will be assigned the `on-going` tag regardless of their deadline.
 You will need to manually mark past deliverables as `completed`.
 Refer to